Prasannahariveeresh/amfoss-tasks/task-07/README.md

      - `-b, --batch-download`: Enable batch mode.

 3. **Find IMDb ID and Hash/Filesize**
-   - I've been asked to find IMDb ID from the filename, so I created a function to map movie name to it's IMDb ID where all these data are scraped from IMDb's website
+   - I've been asked to find the IMDb ID from the filename, so I created a function to map movie names to their IMDb ID where all these data are scraped from IMDb's website

 5. **Scrape Subtitles**
-    - Search using the IMDb ID and movie hash/file size (bonus points if you can come up with an algorithm to search using a selection of the three to maximise the chances of getting a result)
+    - Search using the IMDb ID and movie hash/file size (bonus points if you can come up with an algorithm to search using a selection of the three to maximize the chances of getting a result)
     - Apply the specified filters.
     - Sort the results by "Downloaded" in descending order.